cbrantley4/quizzes/quiz1.md

 ## Answers

-1. Git is the shared terminal
+1. VCS

-2. Bash is the home terminal
+2. program installed on most terminal emulators

 3. cd

-4. linter is formatting of text.
-It helps to make things pretty
+4. finds and fixes bug

-5. 'SyntaxError' means there is a problem with the code
+5. 'SyntaxError' means there was a typo

 6. const, let

-7. npm is the Project Manager
+7. npm is the Node Package Manager

 8. Java Script Object Notation

-9. The Project is downloaded to the terminal
+9. The Package Manager is downloaded to the terminal emulator

-10. object, number, boolean
+10. string, number, boolean